 Catalogue: Once a year we compile and publish a catalogue of buildings at risk.
 Each building entry is also added to the online buildings at risk register.
 As well as the entries, the catalogue also features spotlight articles on particular building types, areas and has a section focusing on 'successes' and 'scandals'.
 These pages are unique to the catalogue that year and are not added to the website.

-The 2016/17 BaR catalogue, 'Great Expectations' is available for purchase for £15 (£13 Friends and Saviours).
-It is a must read for anyone interested in restoring historic properties, with 100 buildings from across Britain in need of a new lease of life, inspiration from some of the most challenging cases, and plenty of practical advise.
+The 2018/19 BaR Catalogue, 'Revive and Survive' is available for purchase for £15 (£10 Friends and Saviours).
+It is a must read for anyone interested in restoring historic properties, with 100 buildings from across Britain in need of a new lease of life, inspiration from some of the most challenging cases, and plenty of practical advice.

 You can order the catalogue here.